hivesolutions/appier/readme.md

 # Appier Framework

 Simple WSGI based framework for easy REST API creation.
+It aims at creating simple infra-structure for the consulting work that is being developed by the Hive Solutions team.

 ## Example